rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  reason janitors have less purchasing power than ever before.
 And it's not because a wealthy person controlled this outcome.
-If you are janitor earning fiat money, you will work harder and harder, but you will earn
+If you are a janitor earning fiat money, you will work harder and harder, but you will earn
  [less and less value over time](https://wtfhappenedin1971.com/).